Sean-V-Dev/HMLR-Agentic-AI-Memory-System/README.md

 What These Results Prove

-These six hard-mode tests cover the exact failure modes where most RAG and memory systems break:
+These seven hard-mode tests cover the exact failure modes where most RAG and memory systems break:

 - **Temporal Truth Resolution**: Newest facts override older ones deterministically
 - **Scoped Secret Isolation**: No cross-topic or cross-block leakage